-Alteration or removal of range improvements may occur, on the understanding that the improvements will be reconstructed or replaced in a timely manner, to substantially the preimpact condition.
+Alteration or removal of range improvements may occur, on the understanding that the improvements will be reconstructed or replaced in a timely manner, to the standard specified in the MFLNRO Peace Resource District range structure guidelines.

 Alternatively, the Participants may implement other mitigation measures provided they are acceptable to the affected range tenure holders.